Nico Bakker

 Albertus Nicolaas Johannes Bakker (3 January 1936 – 21 November 1969) was a Dutch painter.

 Biography

 Bakker was born in Amsterdam and studied there at the Rijksakademie van beeldende kunsten.
 He was a pupil of Otto B. de Kat and Gé Röling.
 He became a teacher at the same institution in 1967 and taught Joost Barbiers.

 Bakker worked in Amsterdam and Nieuwkoop.
 In 1961, he won the Prix de Rome.
 He worked in Switzerland for a year where he met Walter Clénin and made gouaches.
 He also made gouache paintings of IJmuiden, Amsterdam and later Nieuwkoop.
-He made a series of gouaches for a topographical atlas of Amsterdam and of the Delta Works for the Directorate-General for Public Works and Water Management.
+He made a series of gouaches for a topographical atlas of Amsterdam and of the Delta Works for Rijkswaterstaat.

 Bakker died in 1969 in the hospital of Meppel, as a result of a car crash.
 He had a wife and four children.